#%RAML 1.0

 Metadata Limitations

-REST Connect generates metadata for each operation based on your schema definition in the request and response for each method in your RAML.
-REST Connect cannot generate metadata based on examples in the RAML.
+REST Connect generates metadata for each operation based on your schema definition in the request and response for each method in your API specification.
+REST Connect cannot generate metadata based on examples in the specification.

-Because only one input/output type is supported for each operation, REST Connect selects the first one that was declared.
-You can change this behavior by using the 'default' property from the REST Connect library.
+REST Connect supports only one input/output type and uses the first one declared in the API specification.
+You can change this behavior by using the default property from the REST Connect library.

 #%RAML 1.0